Rebel leaders in 1919 (from left to right): S. Karetnik, N. Makhno, F. Schus

 The Denikin government was not able to solve the land issue, to carry out agrarian reform.
 Agricultural laws were developed: they planned to strengthen small and medium-sized enterprises at the expense of state and landowner lands.
 In each locality, they were going to introduce the maximum of the land that remained in the hands of the previous owner, the surplus was transferred to low-land.
 However, the Kolchak government, which was subordinate to the Special Meeting under the Supreme Commander of the All-Union Socialist League, (advisory body in the field of legislation and the supreme administration under the commander-in-chief of the Volunteer Army), postponed the solution of this issue.
 The temporary Kolchak law entered into force, which prescribed until the Constituent Assembly to preserve land ownership of the previous owners.
 This led to the fact that the previous owners, returning to the territory occupied by the whites, began to demand the return of land, livestock, equipment, and compensation for losses.
 It was not until the fall of 1919 that a special meeting returned to this question, but did not succeed in bringing the matter to an end.
 The issue of land ownership and, in general, property rights was a key issue for the owners of the White movement.
 It is clear that this also did not add popularity to the White Guards among the broad masses.
 The peasants have already de facto resolved the land issue in their favor.

 As a result, the Bolsheviks quite easily won the information war against the White movement.
 Even realizing the mighty power of such weaponsas propaganda, the White Guards failed to use it properly.
 The Bolsheviks massively and professionally processed not only their rear and front, but also the white rear.
 In Siberia, in the south of Russia, in the Russian North, mass uprisings were everywhere in the rear of the whites.
 At the same time, in Central Russia, while the struggle with the White Army was ongoing, it was relatively quiet.
 Peasants deserted in droves from the Red Army, and rebelled against the Bolsheviks, but they hated whites more.
-It was a historical memory.
+It was historical memory.
 With the White Guards, the "master" went to the peasants, who had traditionally been hated since serfdom, whose estate was burned back in 1917, after February, when the peasant war began.
 Lands, cattle and other good were divided or destroyed.
-With the "master" came "Cossack nagayshchiki" - a scarecrow for peasants, at all times pacifying peasant riots, stealing entire villages.
+With the "master" came the "Cossack nagayshchiki" - a scarecrow for the peasants, at all times pacifying peasant riots, stealing entire villages.

 Thus, Denikinites had to fight not only against the Red Army, but entire armies in the rear.
 Denikin had to hold troops to keep the North Caucasus, to fight with the highlanders, the army of the emir Uzun-Khadzhi, various “green” bandits, atamans and fathers, Petliurists and Makhnovists, who had popular support in New Russia and Little Russia.
 The forces of the Red Army had to be distributed on different fronts and directions.